 The Shallows, in my opinion, is how I see the situation playing out if I ever found myself in the shoes of the main protagonist Nancy and, of course, was fit and buff and had all the physical and mental attributes that she has (which I don’t, so I would be in effect dead and eaten.)

 I once went on a tour while on holiday in Hawaii.
 I found myself snorkeling way, way away from the group I was with in the water after I had seen a turtle. it had one flipper and the other was missing.
 After following it for some time, I remember thinking “you are following a lame turtle...there could be sharks out here?"
-I immediately stopped trailing behind it and swam as fast as I could to where the group was clustered.
+I immediately stopped trailing behind it and swam as fast as I could to where the group clustered together.
 Scary but true, being stranded in the water with a shark could really happen.
 I didn't die but a lot of people spurn movies saying they aren't believable scenarios.
 Split decisions in most cased can cause unfortunate events.

 I loved this movie and I have watched it a few time.
-The free feeling of the water scenes in the first quarter are enough to make you want to grab your towel and hit the beach and the last half is enough fast paced action to make you ensure you always tell someone to check on you if you aren't back by a certain time.
+The free feeling of the water scenes in the first quarter are enough to make you want to grab your towel and hit the beach and the last half is enough fast paced action to make sure you always tell someone to check on you if you aren't back by a certain time.

 Nancy: Hey, sis.

 Nancy: I just wanted to let you know I made it here.
 Mom was right, it took forever to find, but it’s perfect.

 Where it all began - Jaws the Original (1975) Trailer